 - Return to the fridge and allow to set completely before slicing into squares.

-*If you’re making my vegan shortbread cookies recipe, then this makes the perfect amount, and you just use all of them.
+- If you're making my vegan shortbread cookies recipe, then you can just use all of them in the tiffin.

-*Prep time does not include baking the shortbread cookies, or time spent setting in the fridge.
+- Prep time does not include baking the shortbread cookies (if you're baking them from scratch), or time spent setting in the fridge.